EsriDE/PTM-OSMGeotrigger/Admin/Core/README.md

 # **Geotrigger Core Library**

-*The Geotrigger Core Library is a library writte in Java that can be used to communicate with the Geotrigger Service.
+*The Geotrigger Core Library is a library written in Java that can be used to communicate with the Geotrigger Service.
 With the library you can send geotrigger requests for example to create or delete geotriggers and much more.*

 ## **Features**